mythridium/combat-simulator/README.md

 This is a re-branded and updated version of Combat Simulator Reloaded.

-This has been updated to work with v1.2

 A [mod.io](https://mod.io/g/melvoridle/m/myth-combat-simulator) extension for the game [Melvor Idle](http://www.melvoridle.com/).

 The latest fork in a line of great but no longer maintained forks by [broderickhyman](https://github.com/broderickhyman/Melvor-Idle-Combat-Simulator-Reloaded), and [coolrox95](https://github.com/coolrox95/Melvor-Idle-Combat-Simulator), and [visua0](https://github.com/visua0/Melvor-Idle-Combat-Simulator-Reloaded).